Lulahab/SQL-project/cleaning_data.md

 CREATE VIEW analytics_unique AS
    WITH DuplicateCheck AS (
         SELECT *,
                  ROW_NUMBER() OVER (PARTITION BY visitNumber,
-		                             visitId,visitStartTime, date,fullvisitorId,
-		   userid,channelGrouping,	socialEngagementType,units_sold,pageviews,timeonsite,bounces,
+		                                 visitId,
+				                 visitStartTime,
+		                                 date,
+				                 fullvisitorId,
+		                                 userid,
+				                 channelGrouping,
+		                                 socialEngagementType,
+				                 units_sold,pageviews,
+		                                 timeonsite,
+				                 bounces,
+		                                 revenue,
+				                 unit_price
-		   revenue,unit_price ORDER BY fullvisitorId
+		     ORDER BY fullvisitorId

 	) AS row_num
     FROM analytics
 )
 SELECT *
 FROM DuplicateCheck
-WHERE row_num =1;  -------After the CTE computes the row numbers, the main query selects only the rows where row_num = 1, effectively keeping the first occurrence of each unique combination of values in the columns specified in the PARTITION BY clause.
+WHERE row_num =1;

+-------After the CTE computes the row numbers, the main query selects only the rows where row_num = 1, effectively keeping the first occurrence of each
+                         unique combination of values in the columns specified in the PARTITION BY clause.

 4.--check for incorrect data